scallops-cloud/nodejs-basic-course/03-express-intro/exercises/03-06-express-req-logging/README.md

 - Hint: Try to delay the respond with setTimeout to see if it is correct.

 3. Question: Why logging status code and duration is different from others?

+4. You might notice, the image file request are not in the logging.
+Please make it appear in the logging.

+- Hint: middlewares order is matter.
+- Question: Why making changes can make the logging for images appear?